OfficeDev/outlook-dev-docs/docs/payments/get-started.md

 ---
-title: Get started with payments in Outlook | Microsoft Docs
+title: Get started with payments in Outlook
 description: Follow this step-by-step walkthrough to implement and test an example payments in Outlook solution.
 author: jasonjoh
 ms.topic: get-started-article